chenchih/Env_Setup_Note/Terminal/ohmyposh/Readme.md

  2.3 install it

 ### Step3:Open Window terminal and change some apperance
-3.1 Go to setting>starup>
+3.1 Go to `setting>starup>`
-default profile =>powershell core default terminal: womdpw terminal
+default profile : `powershell core` default terminal: `window terminal`
 3.2 Change font to nerd font you download go to default or power shell core profile> appearance

-You can also change by using the json file, open windowterminal>open json file> and find your own profile, and add the `color scheme` as your nerd font name.
+You can also change by using the json file, open `windowterminal>open json file>` and find your own profile, and add the `color scheme` as your nerd font name.
 Please refer my `setting,json` for my setting.
 3.4 download color scheme(optional)
 if you don't like the default color scheme, you can download on this [page](https://windowsterminalthemes.dev/).
 Select your favorite theme press get theme, will copy kjson code.
 Go to setting.setting, and paste under color scheme.
 ```